 Related Questions in ALGEBRAIC-GRAPH-THEORY

-- Eccentricity of vertex in a permutation cycle graph
+- number of edges in infinite graph

-- Automorphisms of Graphs
+- Automorphisms of cospectral k-regular graphs

 Related Questions in NEURAL-NETWORKS